- With dumbbell in hand, sit on stability ball. Roll body down

 on floor.
 Hold onto dumbbell with both hands with arms extending

 - Turn torso to one side while keeping arms straight and perpendicular

 - Return dumbbell back over shoulders by rotating torso to

 original position.
 Continue lowering dumbbell to opposite side.

 - Both arms should be kept straight and perpendicular to torso.

 Hips should also be kept nearly straight, only slightly bent.

 rotation.
 Because leg to the opposite side of dumbbell acts

 to counter weight of dumbbell's resistance, greatest downward

-to relatively passive internal rotation of far hip.
+as compared to relatively passive internal rotation of far hip.